SahnawagHussain/business-analyst-portfolio/Project-1-Sales-Revenue-Analysis/README.md

-# Sales & Revenue Analysis
+# Project 1: Sales & Revenue Analysis
   **Business Analyst Case Study – Sahnawag Hussain**

 ---

-## Objective
+**Business Context:**
-Analyze company sales data to understand revenue trends, identify top-performing products, regions, and sales channels, and provide actionable business insights.
+This project analyzes sales performance for a retail business to identify revenue trends, top-performing products, and high-value regions.
+The goal is to provide actionable recommendations to improve sales and profitability.

-## Tools Used
-- SQL (data cleaning and analysis)
-- Excel (pivot tables and summary validation)
-- Tableau (dashboards and visualization)

-## Dataset
-Order-level sales data containing:
-- Product
+---

+## 📊 Key Metrics / KPIs
-- Region
+- Total Revenue by Month & Region
-- Sales channel
+- Top 10 Products by Sales
-- Units sold
-- Unit price

-Revenue was calculated during analysis.
+- Revenue Growth Rate
+- Contribution of Product Categories to Overall Revenue

+---

+### BRD / FRD
+- **BRD:** Defines business goals, stakeholders, and expected outcomes
+- **FRD:** Details functional requirements for reporting and dashboards

+---

-## Analysis Approach
+## 🛠 Analysis Overview

+### SQL Queries
+All queries are in the `sql/` folder.
+Key queries include:
+- **Query 1:** Top products by revenue
+- **Query 2:** Monthly sales trends
+- **Query 3:** Regional revenue comparison
+- **Query 4:** Category-wise contribution

+These queries answer **critical business questions** and serve as the foundation for Excel and Tableau analysis.

+---

+### Excel Analysis
+The `excel/` folder contains pivot tables and charts.
+**Highlights:**
-- Identified key business questions around revenue performance
+- Monthly revenue trends
-- Cleaned and validated data using SQL
+- Product-wise and region-wise sales summaries
-- Analyzed revenue by time, product, region, and channel
-- Used Excel pivot tables for cross-validation
+- Key insights tables for management

-- Built Tableau dashboards for insight communication
+---

 ## Tableau Dashboard
 Sales & Revenue Dashboard includes: